 1) Interviews

-One effective way to conduct primary research and develop new ideas for your product or service is by conducting in-depth interviews.
+An effective primary market research method to conduct research and develop new ideas for your product or service is by conducting in-depth interviews.
 These interviews involve asking and answering questions and can be conducted either in person or over the phone.

 To conduct a more effective interview, it is recommended that you prepare your questions beforehand and limit the interview duration to 20-30 minutes.
 If you need to understand body language, conducting in-person interviews will be better but if you want interviewees to be more open and honest in their responses then phone interviews can help them be more at ease.